Partially Observable Minimum-Age Scheduling: The Greedy Policy: System Model

 \section{System Model}

-As shown in Fig.~\ref{fig:model}, we consider a wireless sensor network wherein $N$ sensors are randomly deployed in an area to monitor the state of an object or process.
+We consider a wireless sensor network wherein $N$ sensors are randomly deployed in an area to monitor the state of an object or process, as shown in Fig.~\ref{fig:model}.
 An access point (AP) collects the sensed data from the $N$ sensors by periodically broadcasting a beacon signal and asking one of the sensors to report its sensed data.
-In so doing, the sensors are aligned by the beacon signal in a time-slotted manner.
-In each slot, one of the sensors transmits its sensed data to the AP.
+As such, the sensors are aligned by the beacon signal in a time-slotted manner.

-The N sensing ``channels'' (from the object to the sensors) are unreliable.
-Denote by $H_n^t$ the event that the $n$-th sensor successfully captures the state of the object in slot $t$,

-We assume $\{H_n^t,n=1,2,\cdots,N\}$ follows independent Bernoulli distribution with parameter $q_n$, and is time-invariant (constant over time).
-That is, the $n$-th sensor successfully captures the state of the object with probability $q_n$ in each time slot.
-For simplicity, we assume the report channels (from the sensors to the AP) are error-free.